-- Completion of Pima College and Respiratory Therapy program applications

 - Students wishing to obtain the advanced certificate must have completed the following courses or their equivalent:

 - a.
 Chemistry 111 including lab

 - b.
 Math 070

 - c.
 Principles of Human Anatomy and Physiology, LSC 102, including lab

 - d.
 LSC 117 or 3 cr. hrs. of microbiology

 - e.
 PSY 100

 - f.
 WRT 101 and 102 or 150

-- · Receipt of high school and college transcripts
+- Receipt of high school and college transcripts

 - Personal pre-admission conference with program faculty

 - · Approval by selections committee